HoG Handbook

 Remember these things, too:

-• People with hemophilia usually don't need to take factor concentrate for small cuts and scrapes.
+• People with Hemophilia usually don't need to take factor concentrate for small cuts and scrapes.
 The platelets in your blood stop the bleeding from small blood vessels.
-Small cuts do not affect most people with hemophilia any more than anyone else.
-People with hemophilia do not bleed more or faster than others.
+Small cuts do not affect most people with Hemophilia any more than anyone else.
+People with Hemophilia do not bleed more or faster than others.
 They just bleed longer if a fibrin clot instead of a platelet plug is needed to stop the bleeding.

 Call your doctor or treatment center if: